chibenwa/htcpcp-maven-plugin/README.md

 All HTCPCP coffee enhancements are supported.

+## What's in there ?

+ - Configuration
+ - Using htcpcp-maven-plugin as a HTCPCP Java implementation
+ - Limitation and roadmap
+ - How to contribute to this repository?
+ - Professional support
+ - License

 ## Configuration

 Clone the repository and run **mvn clean install**.
 Then add this plugin :